DoFlow: Flow-based Generative Models for Interventional and Counterfactual Forecasting on Time Series: Experiments

 \subsection{Real Application: Cancer Treatment Outcomes}

 Our DoFlow can naturally model interventional forecasting for causal treatment effect estimation in time series.
-We evaluate it on the cancer-treatment benchmark of~\citet{bica2020crn}, which contains daily patient-level tumor volumes and administered therapies.
-At each day \(t\), the treatment variables \(\mathbf{X}_t=\{X_{i,t}\}_{i=1}^{4}\) (chemotherapy assignment, radiotherapy assignment, chemotherapy dosage, and radiotherapy dosage) act as causal parents of the outcome \(Y_t\) (tumor volume) on the causal DAG.
+The \textit{causal effects on time series} were thoroughly introduced in Section \ref{related work}.
+We evaluate DoFlow on the cancer-treatment benchmark of~\citet{bica2020crn}, which contains daily patient-level tumor volumes (outcome) and administered therapies (actions).
+The action variables \(\mathbf{X}_{t-1}=\{X_{i,t-1}\}_{i=1}^{4}\) (chemotherapy assignment, radiotherapy assignment, chemotherapy dosage, and radiotherapy dosage) act as causal parents of the outcome \(Y_t\) (tumor volume) on the causal DAG.
 For each test patient, we use the first \(55\) days as observational context and perform interventional rollouts for the next \(5\) days under ten distinct treatment options, yielding predicted outcomes \(\hat{Y}_{t+1:t+5}\).
 The normalized RMSE between the true $Y_{t+1:t+5}$ and predicted $\hat{Y}_{t+1:t+5}$ is reported in Appendix~\ref{app:cancer}.

 The detailed settings and results are provided in Appendix~\ref{app:cancer}.
 Notably, DoFlow achieves substantial improvements over prior baselines on this causal treatment effect task, as summarized in Table~\ref{table:cancer}.